apl-ocean-engineering/lsd-slam-pangolin-gui/README.md

 This repo contains my experiments with LSD-SLAM, for performance, functionality and structure.
-As of March 2016, it diverges significantly from either Jakob or Thomas's branches in structure (I refactored as a way of learning the code), but not significantly in terms of functionality.
+As of March 2016, it diverges significantly from either Jakob or Thomas's branches in structure (I refactored as a way of learning the code), but not significantly in terms of functionality (except for all the ways in which I've broken it in the refactoring).

-**master**  is my working / stable-ish branch.   **aaron_dev** is my **really** unstable branch.
-Other branches are for hardware-specific ports although in the long run I try to merge those functionalities into master and use CMake to turn hardware-specific elements on and off.
+**master**  is my working / stable-ish branch.   **aaron_dev** is my **really unstable** branch.
+Other branches are for hardware- or feature-specific development although in the long run I try to merge those functionalities into master and use CMake to turn hardware-specific elements on and off.